Danvu772/dogeScrape/README.md

 ## exploreData.py
 * This is sort of my data playgroud that I use to test the scripts, make a report, etc.

+## Notes
+- There are a lot of FPDS links that has some missing data.
+The missing data is denoted by a lack of text in a table cell.
+You can take a look at the exploreData script to see the rows that have missing data.
+- I had trouble looking for how this information looks when accessing the doge.gov website, since I can't exactly search for anything on the website (elon help a brother out).
+I will look for ways to refine the script so I can account for this missing data.

 ## Future features